 The core rotations include autopsy/forensic pathology, surgical pathology, cytopathology, dermatopathology, neuropathology, renal pathology, hematopathology, molecular pathology, cytogenetics, clinical chemistry, blood banking and transfusion medicine, microbiology, and laboratory management.

 Some aspects of the educational program apply whatever the resident's current rotation assignment may be, e.g., on-call responsibilities, teaching duties, and conference attendance.
-Intermittent responsibilities include participating in surveys as an observer and inspector, and working with committees.
+Intermittent responsibilities include participating in surveys as an observer and inspector, and working on committees.

 In keeping with ACGME requirements (effective July 1, 2011), no PGY1 resident takes night call.
 Night call begins in PGY2 and call is distributed among the PGY2, PGY3, and PGY4 residents.
 On average residents are on call 2-3 times per month.
 Night call is taken from home (beeper call).
 One resident is on call each night and covers both AP and CP services with faculty supervision.
 The Autopsy service covers autopsies on weekdays .
 No autopsies are performed on Saturdays or Sundays.
 The on-call resident answers questions concerning hospital autopsies only and refers questions concerning Medical Examiner autopsies to the Medical Examiner on call.